justinmajetich/AirBnB_clone/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stages of a student project to build a clone of the AirBnB website.
-The first stage was to implement a backend interface, or console, to manage program data.
+* The first stage was to implement a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.
-The second stage of the project was to replace the file storage by implementing a database by using SQLAlchemy.
+* The second stage of the project was to replace the file storage by implementing a "DBStorage" MySQL database by using SQLAlchemy.
 Two MySQL servers are created: one for the development and one for the testing.

 ---